liugang/taglist/README.md

 # Emacs Taglist Mode

-The taglist plugin is a source code browser plugin for Emacs and provides an overview of the structure of the programming language files

-The "Tag List" plugin is a source code browser plugin for Emacs and provides an overview of the structure of the programming language files and allows you to efficiently browse through source code files for different programming languages.
+The Taglist plugin is a source code browser plugin for Emacs and provides an overview of the structure of the programming language files and allows you to efficiently browse through source code files for different programming languages.

 It contains some useful functions features for developers: